webcomics/dosage/doc/web/content/comics/SmackJeeves_Skeptical.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>A regular slice of life/death romantic comedy about an unusual family and their relations to a group of creatures that call themselves &quot;skull people&quot;.
 Said human family(and half the comic itself) was created by and belongs to TyrannicalShipper!
 Warning- there's an abundance of foul language, and blood.
 Lots of blood, including the first page.
 Also, constructive critiques are always appreciated!
-(Updates sporadically due to the fact that we are both now in college)</td>
+Currently updates every four days.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://skeptical.smackjeeves.com/comics/">http://skeptical.smackjeeves.com/comics/</a></td>